isomerpages/ogp-designers/index.md

         selected to receive $10,000 in funding to further develop their products!
       subtitle: in the spotlight
+  - infopic:
+      title: Infopic Title
+      subtitle: Infopic Subtitle
+      description: Infopic description
+      button: Button Text
+      alt: Image alt text
+  - infopic:
+      title: OGP team won a grand prize at BFG 2023
+      subtitle: in the spotlight
+      description: Congratulations to the NoteFlow team for being one of the teams selected to receive $10,000 in funding to further develop their products!
+      button: Button Text
+      image: /images/pic placeholder.png
+      alt: Image alt text
   - infobar:
       title: School closure on 24 Aug 2023
       subtitle: 13 Apr 2023 – Announcement